uesteibar/errol/README.md

 end
 ```

-To bind consumers to queue, you can use the `Errol.Wiring` behaviour:
+To bind consumers to queue, you can use the `Errol.Wiring` module:

 ```elixir
 defmodule Sample.Wiring do